harinicodez-git/simple-interest-calculator/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We pledge to create a respectful environment.
+We pledge to make participation respectful and harassment-free.

 ## Our Standards
-- Respect everyone
+- Use welcoming language
-- No harassment
+- Be respectful
+- Avoid offensive behavior

 ## Enforcement Responsibilities
-Maintainers enforce rules.
+Maintainers are responsible for enforcing rules.

 ## Scope
-Applies to all contributors.
+Applies to all project spaces.

 ## Enforcement
-Violations will be reviewed.
+Violations will be reviewed and acted upon.

 ## Enforcement Guidelines
-Actions may include warnings or bans.
+Warnings or bans may be applied.

 ## Attribution
-Adapted from open-source standards.
+This Code is adapted from open-source standards.